-The different types of whiskey glasses
+The different Whiskey glasses

 The Tulip or Copita glass

 Further, the bowl of the copita glass is narrow and tall.
-That concentrates aromas and makes this glass a perfect choice for nosing whiskeys.
-If you're looking for glassware that highlights the nuances of a single malt whiskey, go for a copita.
+That concentrates aromas and makes this glass a perfect choice for nosing whiskey.
+If you're looking for glassware that highlights the nuances of a single malt Whiskey, go for a copita.

-The Glencairn whiskey glass
+The Glencairn Whiskey glass

 With its small size, the Glencairn makes the perfect glass for swirling your whiskey.
 That will unfold the aromas in the whiskey, which intensify due to the bowl shape.